LassoSoft/LassoGuide/source/operations/command-line-tools.rst

 running a FastCGI server.
 Additionally, the lassoserver executable can start up an HTTP server instead of a FastCGI server.
 As an HTTP server, it can serve both static files and Lasso files.
-This is useful for local development, though you should run a production web server (such as Apache) for your production servers.
+This is useful for local development, though you should run a production web server (such as Apache) on any production servers.

 The following is the list of options for running lassoserver: